BU-EC500-SP15/mbta-busses/README.md

 $ sh RunTime.sh						--> Performance of RunTime
 $ sh DiffTime.sh 						--> Performance of Difference Between Scheduled and Actual
 ```
-Metrics for specific time period
+To compute metrics for specific time period, you must provide parameters "Your data on the hadoop", "begin time", "end time", "begin date", "end date" to run those shell.
+Here is one example for calling Headway.sh, and so on so forth:
 ```
 $ sh Headway.sh "Your data on the hadoop" "begin time" "end time" "begin date" "end date" (in Minute)

 e.g. $ sh Headway.sh oneyear.csv 0 1440 2013-01-01 2013-02-01
 ```
-The other metrics are similar to this command